microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaRoleAssignment.md

 The `Get-EntraBetaRoleAssignment` cmdlet gets information about role assignments in Microsoft Entra ID.
 To get a role assignment, specify the `Id` parameter.
 Specify the `SearchString` or `Filter` parameter to find a particular role assignment.

+In delegated scenarios with work or school accounts, the signed-in user must be assigned a supported Microsoft Entra role or a custom role.
+The least privileged roles supported for this operation are as follows, in the order of least to most privileged:

+- Directory Readers
+- Global Reader
+- Privileged Role Administrator

 ## Examples

 ### Example 1: Get role assignments